d2l-ai/d2l-en/chapter_recommender-systems/seqrec.md

 ## Exercises
 * Conduct an ablation study by removing one of the horizontal and vertical convolutional networks, which component is the more important ?
-* Vary the hyperparameter $L$.
+* Vary the hyper-parameter $L$.
 Does longer historical interactions bring higher accuracy?

 ## [Discussions](https://discuss.mxnet.io/t/5165)